microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/beta/docs/Get-MgBetaUserContact.md

 ## SYNOPSIS
 Retrieve the properties and relationships of contact object.
-There are two scenarios where an app can get a contact in another user's contact folder:
+There are two scenarios where an app can get a contact in another user's contact folder: This API is available in the following national cloud deployments.

 ## SYNTAX